How Building Codes Are Being Updated and Driving Development After the Surfside Condo Collapse

 In Miami-Dade County specifically, milestone inspections apply to any building greater than 2,000 square feet, regardless of the number of floors.
 The county has had this requirement since 1975 after a building partially collapsed the previous year.
 Ascunce said this incident, which killed seven people and injured 216 others, involved a building that was leased by the DEA at the time.

-Ascunce currently sits on a Code Council Existing Building Guideline Development Committee that is working on a guideline similar to Florida’s milestone inspection requirement.
+Ascunce currently sits on the ICC 1500 Standard for Existing Building Safety Inspection Standard Committee that is working on converting the Existing Building Condition Assessment guideline.
+The guideline is similar to Florida’s milestone inspection requirements.
 This would allow similar procedures to be adopted in other jurisdictions throughout the U.S. and is another reason why Florida is a leader in building safety.

 Advancements Driven by Improved Building Safety